Azure/aks-engine/docs/topics/azure-stack.md

 ### Troubleshoting

 This [how-to guide](/docs/howto/troubleshooting.md) has a good high-level explanation of how AKS Engine interacts with the Azure Resource Manager (ARM) and lists a few potential issues that can cause AKS Engine commands to fail.

-Checkout the scripts in this [repository](https://github.com/msazurestackworkloads/azurestack-gallery/tree/master/diagnosis) to simplify the logs collection task.
+Please refer to the [get-logs](../topics/get-logs.md) command documentation to simplify the logs collection task.

 ## Next Steps